 Strengths:

-• Clear structure built around investor decision flow
+- Clear structure built around investor decision flow

-• Has a good sense for what investors are looking for
+- Good sense for what investors are looking for

 Weaknesses:

-• Less focus on creative or brand-led deck styles
+- Less focus on creative or brand-led deck styles

-• Does not cover corporate/internal strategy decks
+- Does not cover corporate or internal strategy decks

-Less support for very early, very informal pitch needs.
+- Less support for very early, very informal pitch needs

 7. Superside

-The subscription-based graphic design support at Superside is perfect for companies or groups that have ongoing graphic design requirements over a timeframe.
-They provide designs for pitch decks, promotional material, marketing material, internal presentations, etc.Teams choose Superside’s solution when they want an external design team they can rely on that feels like part of their in-house team, capable of executing many types of requests in parallel.
+The subscription-based graphic design support at Superside is built for companies or groups that have ongoing graphic design requirements over a timeframe.
+They provide designs for pitch decks, promotional material, marketing material, internal presentations, and more.

 Strengths:

-• Ongoing design capacity without hiring full-time designers
+- Ongoing design capacity without hiring full-time designers

-• Broad design coverage across many formats and use cases
+- Broad design coverage across many formats and use cases

-• Scales easily with team and workload growth.
+- Scales easily with team and workload growth

 Weaknesses:

-• Focus stays on production rather than fundraising strategy
+- Focus stays on production rather than fundraising strategy

-• Does not shape narrative or investment logic deeply
+- Does not shape narrative or investment logic deeply

-Less attention to custom storytelling per individual deck.
+- Less attention to custom storytelling per individual deck

 8. SketchDeck